emilio2403/emilio2403/README.md

 # WELCOME!
 Hello I am Emilio López Novillo and this is my personal git.

-### Trayectory
+### Trajectory
-I went to university from 2018 until 2020, I have studied Telematics Engineering in Madrid at the Politécnica University.
-Nowadays I am studying a superior degree of development of multiplatform applications at IES Luis Vives on Leganés.
-During all this time I have learned that my passion is codding and backend.
-I am willing to keep learning more about codding languages.
+I went to university from 2018 until 2020, I studied Telematics Engineering in Madrid at Politécnica University.
+Nowadays I am studying a superior degree on Multiplatform App Development at IES Luis Vives, in Leganés.
+During all this time I have learned that my passion is coding and backend.
+I am willing to keep learning more about programming languages.

 ### Hobbies
 - Music 🎶